Emergency / Disaster Information

 - Close all doors, windows, and sky lights.

-- Listen to the local radio and check for EAS Alerts on KRLT 93.9 FM or KOWL 1410 AM, local television station (Channel 21), or City website for further information.
+- Follow the City's Facebook page for the latest updates at https://www.facebook.com/CityofSLT or listen to the local radio and check for EAS Alerts on KRLT 93.9 FM or KOWL 1410 AM, and local television station (Channel 21).

 - Have a bag packed in the event the strategy changes from Shelter-in-Place to Evacuation.